jakutis/jakutis.github.io/_posts/2013-02-17-javascript-packages.markdown

 Another category of weapons is being developed - scaffolding generators.
 Besides Grunt init templates, [Yo](http://yeoman.io) is currently in version 1.0.0 beta 2.
-Have a look at it's backend - [the Yeoman generator system](https://github.com/yeoman/generator).
+Have a look at its backend - [the Yeoman generator system](https://github.com/yeoman/generator).

 When creating a package to be used as an external dependency, [these Universal Module Definition templates](https://github.com/umdjs/umd) are handy.